An Environmental Monitoring Network for Quantum Gas Experiments and Devices

-An example subset of the data from the monitoring system used to resolve experimental difficulties is shown in Fig. \ref{fig:Stability_atoms}.
-The data captured with the monitoring system allow for continuous comparison of the experiment under different environmental conditions.
-This figure shows the increase in atom number due to better optimisation which is permitted with more stable environmental conditions.
-Here, the standard deviation on atom number decreases from $5.5 \times 10^5$ to $3.3 \times 10^5$, an improvement of $39 \, \%$, when the temperature is stabilised and the standard deviation in the vacuum chamber pressure decreases from $5.1 \times 10^{-10} \,$mbar to $3.8 \times 10^{-10}\,$mbar.
-This shows the benefit of having access to regular environmental data to improve experimental performance by optimising the system to the most stable background.
-The ability to autonomously monitor a series of experimental variables including power supply currents and sample resistances is key to allow experimental development even with limited laboratory access for debugging, as for in-field devices or up-scaled quantum technologies.
-Using this system allowed one laboratory to advance an experiment from using thermal clouds to producing BECs without physical access to the laboratory during the Covid-19 pandemic in 2020.
+These examples show the benefit of having access to regular environmental data to improve experimental performance by optimising the system to the most stable background conditions.
+The ability to autonomously monitor a series of relevant variables, including power supply currents, conductors' resistances, and laser powers, is key to allow experimental development even with limited laboratory access for debugging, as for in-field devices or up-scaled quantum technologies.
+Using this system allowed one of our laboratories to advance an experiment from using thermal clouds to producing BECs without physical access to the laboratory during the Covid-19 pandemic in 2020.